karimra/gnmic/docs/advanced/prompt_suggestions.md

       prompt
 ```

-This will enable path auto-suggestions for the entire tree of the Nokia YANG models.
+This will enable path auto-suggestions for the entire tree of the Nokia SR OS YANG models.

 #### Openconfig
 YANG repo: [openconfig/public](https://github.com/openconfig/public)